-prophecy of an earthquake in the neigh-borhood of Bayside, Whitestone, Great Neck, Flushing, and possibly Port Wash-

-Ington, was issued yesterday by Lieut.
-Col. C. C. Hearn of the Coast Artillery Corps, Commandant at Fort Totten, L. I., for the protection of lives and property tomorrow morning at 10 cycles, when corps.
-L. I., for the protection of lives and property tomorrow morning at 10 o'clock, when service practice is to be o'clock, when service practice is to be begun with seven 12-inch mortars that sweep the Long Island Sound approach to New York Harbor.
+last paragraph might be mistaken for a prophecy of an earthquake in the neighborhood of Bayside, Whitestone, Great Neck, Flushing, and possibly Port Washington, was issued yesterday by Lieut.
+Col. C. C. Hearn of the Coast Artillery Corps, Commandant at Fort Totten, L. I., for the protection of lives and property tomorrow morning at 10 o'clock, when service practice is to be property tomorrow morning at o'clock, when service practice is to be o'clock, when service practice is to be begun with seven 12-inch mortars that sweep the Long Island Sound approach to New York Harbor.
 The firing will continue for a half hour and probably longer, and the practice will be resumed in the evening at 9 o'clock if weather conditions permit.
-Here is the warning:
+Here is the warning: To prevent damage to private and public property, the Commandant of Fort Totten has made the following precautionary suggestions: